kikocorreoso/pizarra-nb/README.md

-This is a Jupyter notebook extension that creates a canvas of a cell and allows to paint onto the contents so it could be used to explain some concepts in an interactiva way without the need to use a blackboard.
+This is a Jupyter notebook extension that creates a canvas of a cell and allows to paint onto the contents so it could be used to explain some concepts in an interactive way without the need to use a blackboard.

 See an example below: